ninatu/howtocaption/dataset/readme.md

 ### Licence:

 HowToCaption and HowToCaption-grounded are based on Vicuna and MiniGpt-4 that are fine-tuned LLaMA and should be used under [LLaMA's model license](https://github.com/facebookresearch/llama/blob/main/LICENSE).
-This repository is under Apache License.